 The participants that contributed to this study were found at a large urban academic medical center and a smaller suburban medical center in New Jersey.
-The facilities that were involved with the implementation of this project are both clinical rotation sites for supplement on pharmacogenomics to further educate the anesthesia providers.
-Another location employed to reach anesthesia providers was at the second second on October 5, 2019 in second second.
+The facilities that were involved with the implementation of this project are both clinical rotation sites for

+DNP program.
+Every Monday and Wednesday mornings there are grand rounds respectively at each facility, where the authors presented an educational supplement on pharmacogenomics to further educate the anesthesia providers.
+Another location employed to reach anesthesia providers was at the NJANA Fall Symposium on October 5, 2019 in Woodbridge, New Jersey.
 Although all the data from the providers incorporated in this study was collected in New Jersey, the breadth of the state provided a diverse population of providers from urban, suburban and rural areas of the state and surrounding states.